9 Secrets to Heal Herniated and Bulging Disc Naturally

 Allow your body the time it needs to heal from this injury or risk more of the same.

 How many times did you hear your mother say, “Sit up straight!” or “Don’t slouch, you’ll ruin your back!”?
-We are betting she said this hundred of times and you know what?
+We are betting she said this a hundred times and you know what?
 Mom really does know best.
 She was absolutely right.

 Believe it or not, bad posture, whether just sitting or standing or lifting, places a huge load on your lumbar spine, which will aggravate a herniated disc.

 While bad posture might not actually cause a disc to rupture, it certainly isn’t doing it any favors.
 The discs in our spines become harder and less flexible as we age.
 If a disc is already bulging, an incorrect posture will increase the severity of the problem.

 If you are unsure about your posture, whether sitting, standing, lifting, or exercising, speak to your chiropractor.
 They can guide you and advise you on the best methods for improving your posture.
 Your mom will be proud.

 Perhaps one of the best-kept secrets about healing a herniated disc and preventing a reoccurrence is to practice yoga.